"Whenever a doctor cannot do good, he must be kept from doing harm."

 Why would anyone be against an FDA approved adjunctive technology that is effective and harmless, and that has been studied extensively for over 50 years?
 Thermography has been proven as a viable option in monitoring a woman's unique thermovascular profile.
 It just makes good sense to look for the earliest signs of physiological change, years before structural changes occur.

 Thankfully, the majority of doctors, including progressive Radiologists welcome the physiological data Thermography provides.
-They want as much information as possible in order to provide better guidance and medical care.
+They want as much information as possible in order to provide better guidance and care.
 Thermography can also provide information to Radiologists that can help make mammograms, ultrasound and breast MRI more effective, by alerting them to specific areas of interest.

 I realize the Mammography Industry is a multi-billion dollar business that has been rocked by recent warnings, studies and reports regarding its: risks of repeated radiation exposure possibly causing the disease its sole purpose is to detect; compression that can potentially spread cancer; findings that lead to unnecessary biopsies (80%); and its ineffectiveness in imaging dense breasts (found in 40% of women).